snitch-99/RAS-SES-598-Space-Robotics-and-AI/assignments/first_order_boustrophedon_navigator/README.md

 2. Final Values
    -The final values are as follows Kp_linear = 5, Kd_angular = 0.1, Kp_angular = 9.5, Kd_angular = 0.1. spacing = 0.5( to accomodate larger area) and max speed = 2.
    ![Screenshot from 2025-01-27 22-46-40](https://github.com/user-attachments/assets/950a8f1c-9e9c-4cfb-9db8-eaeb5e5f8526)
+3. Challenges
+   -Before starting off with the tuning process main challenge was setting up linux and ros2.
+After doing it tuning process was rather tedious as to I did an iterative process and did not follow any predefined methods like Ziegler–Nichols Tuning Method but rather it was more of an intuition based approach that I took.
+If I was to follow the same process I would have automated the task to find the best tuning parameters.